 MONITORING AND REPORTING REQUIREMENTS

-Health and Safety Code section 116376 authorizes the State Water Board to set forth requirements for public water systems to conduct monitoring of microplastics in drinking water.
-Monitoring orders will be issued to specific water systems in two phases requiring monitoring for a period totaling four (4) years.
+Health and Safety Code section 116376 directs the State Water Board to set forth requirements for public water systems to conduct monitoring of microplastics in drinking water.
+Monitoring orders will be issued to specific public water systems in two phases, requiring monitoring for a period totaling four (4) years.
 Those systems that receive an order shall be required to sample consistent with the following requirements:

-Public Water System Selection
+Water System Selection

-Public water systems will be selected for monitoring based on concepts utilized by the United States Environmental Protection Agency’s UCMR program.
-The UCMR program establishes monitoring requirements for priority unregulated contaminants in drinking water for all large systems serving greater than 10,000 people, all small public water systems serving between 3,300 and 10,000 people, and a representative sample of small public water systems serving fewer than 3,300 people.
-Due to significant uncertainties regarding risks of microplastics through drinking water and the costs to reliably monitor microplastics, an adapted version of the UCMR will be utilized to minimize impacts to water systems, while obtaining sufficient data to estimate general occurrence and potential human exposure through drinking water.
-Accordingly, in the first phase of monitoring, a representative sample of water sources will be required to monitor, with a focus on characterizing sources which serve the greatest number of consumers.
-Wholesale water providers and raw water conveyance systems producing greater than 10,000 MGD and water systems serving over 100,000 people will receive the majority of monitoring orders in Phase I. The State Water Board will evaluate findings from Phase I to determine sampling locations for Phase II.
+Public water systems have been selected for potential monitoring based on concepts utilized by the United States Environmental Protection Agency’s UCMR program (Attachment A).
+The UCMR program establishes monitoring requirements for priority unregulated contaminants in drinking water for all large public water systems serving greater than 10,000 people, all small public water systems serving between 3,300 and 10,000 people, and a representative sample of small public water systems serving fewer than 3,300 people.
+Due to significant uncertainties regarding risks of microplastics through drinking water and substantial costs to reliably monitor microplastics, an adapted version of the UCMR approach will be utilized to minimize impacts to public water systems, while obtaining sufficient data to estimate general occurrence and potential human exposure through drinking water.
+Accordingly, in the first phase of monitoring, a small number of public water systems will be required to monitor, with a focus on characterization of sources which serve the greatest number of consumers and optimization to reduce the total number of sources necessary to obtain adequate representation of contamination in source waters in the state.
+Large community water systems and wholesale water systems that provide water to greater than 100,000 people will receive the vast majority of monitoring orders in Phase I. Public water systems that depend primarily on purchased water will not receive monitoring orders during Phase I. Additional factors included in the selection of public water systems included geospatial representation, treatment capabilities, and primary water sources (e.g., surface water, groundwater, groundwater under direct influence of surface water).
+The State Water Board will evaluate findings from Phase I to determine sampling locations for Phase II.

-Sampling Protocol
+Sampling Requirements

-Testing Phases
+Testing Phase

-Phase I
+Phase I (Fall, 2023 – Fall, 2025)

-water systems selected to monitor during Phase I will test for microplastics occurring in drinking water that are larger than 20 µm in length.
+Public water systems potentially selected to monitor during Phase I (Attachment A) will test for microplastics occurring in drinking water sources using one of the approved standardized methods (Attachment C, Attachment D).

-Monitoring for microplastics shorter than 20 µm in length is strongly encouraged.
+Prior to issuing monitoring orders, State Water Board staff will hold a public workshop with systems listed on Attachment B to discuss and agree upon monitoring details, including but not limited to: specific sampling locations; quality assurance and quality control protocols; sample holding times; procedures for reviewing, approving, and uploading data.

+At minimum, laboratories must report concentrations of microplastics that are 50 micrometers long or the minimum size listed in the standardized method used by the laboratory (see Attachments C and D) – whichever is smaller.
+Monitoring for shorter microplastics is strongly encouraged.

-monitoring will be limited to source waters only.
+Unless otherwise stated in monitoring orders issued to public water systems, monitoring will be limited to drinking water sources only.

+Unless stated otherwise in monitoring orders, drinking water source samples shall be collected at the same location(s) where Cryptosporidium and Giardia are typically collected.

-The potential surrogate techniques listed as being ‘required’ in Attachment A will be required for monitoring.
+The potential surrogate techniques listed as being ‘required’ in Attachment B will be required for monitoring.

+To reduce contamination of surrogate monitoring samples, identical quality assurance protocols as stated in Attachments C and D, and further detailed in forthcoming sampling guidance issued by the State Water Board, shall be implemented during sampling.

 Testing is required for a period of two (2) years.